This is the third post in a series on quantum computing, which began with the following:

 Quantum Algorithms

-- Quantum Fourier Transform-based Algorithms: these types of algorithms use the Quantum Fourier Transform algorithm and phase rotations to execute many tasks.
-Its use case is very broad, so we will expand a little bit on the Quantum Fourier Transform and its derivatives, as it is an essential algorithm in Quantum Computer that is easy to grasp.
+- Quantum Fourier Transform-based Algorithms: these algorithms use the Quantum Fourier Transform algorithm and phase rotations to execute many tasks.
+Its use case is very broad, so we will expand a bit on the Quantum Fourier Transform and its derivatives, as it is an essential algorithm in Quantum Computer that is easy to grasp.

-time.
-Among them, there is Grover’s algorithm which marks the state associated through an oracle and amplifies for measurement, and Quantum Counting which given an oracle, it tells you the numbers of states that satisfy the search constraints.
+- Quantum Search Algorithms: these are used to search large databases more efficiently than classical algorithms.
+Generally, they can achieve this in time.
+Among them is Grover’s algorithm, which marks the state associated through an oracle and amplifies for measurement, and Quantum Counting, which, given an oracle, tells you the number of states that satisfy the search constraints.

 - Quantum Simulation: they are designed to simulate complex quantum systems, such as molecules and materials, to enable the development of new drugs and materials.
-These algorithms have applications in fields such as quantum chemistry, where they can simulate complex molecules and materials; and in quantum physics, where complicated systems of quantum particles with complicated interactions are needed to be tested, for example, analyzing the behavior that Quantum Field Theory predicts for two particles.
+These algorithms have applications in fields such as quantum chemistry, where they can simulate complex molecules and materials, and in quantum physics, where complicated systems of quantum particles with complicated interactions are needed to be tested, for example, analyzing the behavior that Quantum Field Theory predicts for two particles.

 Quantum Fourier Transform Algorithms

-The Quantum Fourier Transform (QFT) is the equivalent of the quantum operation of a discrete Fourier transform, it changes the data representation from the computational basis to the Fourier basis.
+The Quantum Fourier Transform (QFT) is the equivalent of the quantum operation of a discrete Fourier transform; it changes the data representation from the computational basis to the Fourier basis.
 This is especially useful in a quantum computer as almost all operations are rotations on the qubit.
 For this reason, it is among the most used algorithms applied across different applications.
 Compared to the Fast Fourier Transform that has time complexity , the QFT has

 Some of these applications are

 - Quantum Phase Estimation algorithm: approximates the eigenvalue of a unitary operator.
-This algorithm uses the inverse Quantum Fourier Transform (written as QFT
+This algorithm uses the inverse Quantum Fourier Transform (written as QFT)

 - Period Finding: finds a multiple of the period for a generating function.

 Shor’s factoring algorithm, arguably the most well-known quantum algorithm, also utilizes the power of the QFT.
 Shor’s algorithm is a quantum algorithm that solves the discrete logarithm () which allows integer factorization in polynomial time.
-Having the capability to execute this algorithm would have repercussions in the cryptographic system implemented on the internet (like RSA) opening the possibility of cryptographic attacks.
-However, to achieve this, current implementations require quantum computers that would at least contain tens of thousands of qubits to achieve it in a reasonable time scale, and even then, these would need to be highly accurate qubits (on the order of
+Having the capability to execute this algorithm would have repercussions in the cryptographic system implemented on the internet (like RSA), opening the possibility of cryptographic attacks.
+However, to achieve this, current implementations require quantum computers that would at least contain tens of thousands of qubits to achieve it in a reasonable time scale, and even then, these would need to be highly accurate qubits (on the order of error rate for each qubit of a quantum computer of around 10000 qubits).

-You can see here that while in the computational basis, a single state is a definite combination of of each qubit, in the Fourier basis the state of the quantum computer is represented by different phase rotations of each qubit.
+You can see here that while in the computational basis, a single state is a definite combination of of each qubit, in the Fourier basis, the state of the quantum computer is represented by different phase rotations of each qubit.

 If you wish to know more about the logic involved in these algorithms, you can check the references for more information.
-I recommend looking at the Quantum Computation and Quantum Information book for the more theoretically invested first, and then looking at the Qiskit Textbook for implementation details.
+I recommend looking at the Quantum Computation and Quantum Information book for the more theoretically invested first, then at the Qiskit Textbook for implementation details.

 Conclusion